Monday, November 4th, 2019

 Posted in Weekly Report |

-• Months Supply of Inventory was flat at 1.8 months
+• Months Supply of Inventory was down 7.4 percent to 5 months

 • Changes in Sales activity varied by market segment